alph4vibes/notarb_scripts/jupiter_updater/jupiter_updater_readme.txt

     Run the Script:
         Open a terminal or command prompt.

-        Navigate to the directory where the script is located.
+        Navigate to the "libs" folder within the NotArb folder, make sure this is where the script is located.

         Run the script using the command:

         python jupup.py
+	or
+	python3 jupup.py

 How It Works
     The script first downloads the ZIP file from the specified URL.